softprops/emoji-clock/README.md

 Long ago people used clocks to tell time.
 These clocks had faces 😯 with hands 👐 and people could easily read them at a glance.
 Minutes mattered less than hours.
 These were mostly replaced with digial clocks with numbers.
-Today, we half emoji!
+Today, we have emoji!

 ## 📦 install